TrejGun/nestjs-auth/apps/session-ws/README.md

 # Session based WebSockets authorization for Nest.js

-This is a code sample for my [article](https://trejgun.github.io/articles/session-based-websocket-authorization-for-nestjs)
+This is the basic, old-fashioned, authorization which uses cookies and is most suitable for browsers.

+To store session's data on the server side it additionally uses Redis.

 ## Manual installation

-I assume you have node, yarn/npm, postgres, redis
+I assume you have node, yarn/npm, postgres and redis

-First of all you have to download dependencies
+First you have to download dependencies

 ```bash
 npm i